encord-team/encord-client-python/docs/source/tutorials/projects.rst

         'label_status': label_status,
     }

-A label row contains a single data point or a collection of data points together with associated labels, and is specific to a data asset with type video or image group.
+A label row contains a single data unit or a collection of data units together with associated labels, and is specific to a data asset with type video or image group.

 1. A label row with a data asset of type ``video`` contains a single data unit.
 2. A label row with a data asset of type ``img_group`` contains any number of data units.